twhalsema/walman/README.md

 To set up the <b>Walman</b> database, you will need to have an Oracle database up and running.
 Steps for how to install Oracle and create a database are outside the scope of this document.
 Once you have your database up and running, use the <b>Walman Database ERD</b> provided below to build the table structure.
 Alternatively, the SQL DDL to create the tables can be found in <b>examples/ansible/templates/populate_dbs.j2</b>.
 Just ignore the INSERT statements.

 To install <b>walman.py</b>, simply copy it to whatever server you intend to use as your Walman client.
 Then run the following commands to install Python and the necessary packages.
-Alternatively, you can use the Ansible code in the Walman Demonstration below to install these components.
+Alternatively, you can use the Ansible code in the [Walman Demo](https://github.com/twhalsema/walman/edit/main/README.md#walman-demo) below to install these components.
 ```
 dnf install python3
 pip install git+https://github.com/1Password/onepassword-sdk-python.git@v0.1.0-beta.9